Zoom

 What is Zoom?

-Zoom is a well known application for video communications that can be adapted for use in education.
-Some Module Leaders may choose Zoom to host their online classes.
-The video above will give you a very good introduction to the Zoom interface as a student.
+Zoom is a well-known application for video communications that can be adapted for use in education.
+Some Module Leaders may choose Zoom to host any online classes.
+The following video will give you a very good introduction to the Zoom interface as a student.

 Can I practice using Zoom before my first class?